jorgeloopzz/jorgeloopzz/README.md

 - 📚 Currently studying telecommunications engineering, specializing in electronics.
 - 🐧 I'm a Linux/Open source enthusiast, running Arco on my main machine and carrying a MacBook for study purposes.
 - 🧑‍💻 In my free time, I like to work on my projects, as well as learning new things by my own.
 I'm very interested in OS, HW design and low-level stuff in general.
-Right now focusing on working with Rust.

 &nbsp;